jeevika007/Computer_1/README.md

 ## Installation
 - Download Logisim from the official website.
 - Clone the repository
-- Open Logisim and load the project file (computer_1.circ).
+- Open Logisim and load the project file (computer_1.circ), first load all circ files then load the main.circ.

 ## Usage
 To run the simulation: